BenjacksonSE/BenjacksonSE/README.md

 - 👨‍💻 All of my projects are available at [benjacksonse.com](benjacksonse.com)

-- 📝 I regularly write blogs on [benjacksonse.com/blog](benjacksonse.com/blog)
+- 📝 I will soon be back to writing blogs on [benjacksonse.com/blog](benjacksonse.com/blog)

 - 📫 How to reach me **benjacksonse@gmail.com**